eigenscribe/there-and-back-again/replit.md

 - **Static Assets**: Stored in `/assets/` directory and injected into PreTeXt build output
 - **Font System**: Aclonica for headings/UI, Merriweather for body text, Fira Code for code blocks

+## Deployment

+The journal can be deployed to GitHub Pages for free public hosting:
+- **GitHub Actions (Recommended)**: Automatic deployment on every push to main branch
+- **Manual**: Using git subtree to push output/web to gh-pages branch
+- **Build Command**: Always use `./build.sh` to preserve custom CSS and styling

+See the tutorial section in the journal itself for complete deployment instructions.

 ## Recent Changes

+### Repository Cleanup & Tutorial Update (Nov 13, 2025)
+- **Removed Logs**: Deleted temporary logs directory from repository
+- **Tutorial Enhancement**: Added comprehensive GitHub Pages deployment guide with two methods
+- **Content Creation Guide**: Added detailed instructions for adding mathematical notes following Zettelkasten method
+- **Workflow Documentation**: Documented recommended practices for building, committing, and deploying changes

 ### Repository Cleanup (Nov 13, 2025)
 - **Added .gitignore**: Comprehensive ignore rules for Python, PreTeXt output, caches, and temporary files